 Unfortunately, there is more noise in this week’s recording.
 I think it’s coming from network delays.
 I’d like to verify that this is the case to understand if there is anything we can do to minimize it.

 Here’s a taste of the session.
 I only flubbed a couple times.
+FYI, you can also check out the remix of this same track.
+It’s much better!

 Look Sharp!
 (Joe Jackson cover) recorded from a Jamulus session on 22 Nov, 2024.